 This Low-Carb Key Lime Pie recipe makes a delicious version of a classic dessert.
-This pie can work for those on a low-carb, Atkins, LC/HF, gluten-free, or Banting diet.
+This pie boasts that delicious sweet-tart flavor we love, but is low-carb, keto, Atkins, LC/HF, gluten-free, and Banting diet friendly.

 Disclaimer: Some of the links on this site are affiliate links which means we make a small commission from any sales to help keep the recipes coming!
 You do not pay any more.
 Thank you for your support!

 This recipe for Low-Carb Key Lime Pie makes a creamy and tart dessert.
 The buttery crust is scented with vanilla and is slightly leavened to make a light, flaky pastry.

 I lightened the tangy lime custard with whipped cream to give the pie a creamy texture.
 If you like, you can serve the pie topped with a bit of whipped cream and slices of lime for additional garnish.

 My husband’s attachment to key lime pie inspired me to create this recipe for keto key lime pie.
 My husband spent his teenage years in Florida.
 In this state, just about every restaurant has key lime pie on their dessert menu.
 After all, key lime pie is the official state pie of Florida.